 You should also take the time to do keyword research.
-By using niche-focused keywords in your posts, you make it easy to find places to naturally incorporate your affiliate links.
+By using niche-focused keywords in your posts, you make it easy to find places to incorporate your affiliate links naturally.

-Once your blog is more established, you can use your own most popular posts for inspiration.
-Analyze them to see what you did right within those posts, and consider how can you incorporate those aspects into future ones.
+Once your blog is established, you can use your own most popular posts for inspiration.
+Analyze them to see what you did right within those posts, and consider how can you incorporate those approaches into future ones.

 2. Add Link Disclosures Throughout Your Website